karthashq/Arcade-Game/README.md

   Canvas and JavaScript.

 ## How to run the game?
-  It is very simple.
+ * It is very simple.
 Just visit this [link.](https://ashokviswa96.github.io/Arcade-Game/)
+ * You can download the repository from [here](https://github.com/ashokviswa96/Arcade-Game/archive/master.zip) and play locally..

 ## HOW TO PLAY?